netdata/blog/blog/2023-03-01-anomaly-detection-on-prometheus-metrics/index.md

     url: https://node.demo.do.prometheus.io/metrics
 ```

-Once sufficient time has passed such that additional ML models can be trained for each new Prometheus metric (by default at least `minimum num samples to train = 3600` observations are required before training can begin), we can see the anomaly detection functionality working as expected when we see a sudden spike in the `node_context_switched_total` metric below for example.
+Once sufficient time has passed such that additional ML models can be trained for each new Prometheus metric, we can see the anomaly detection functionality working as expected.
+Following a period of sudden "spikes" in the `node_context_switched_total` metric we can see that the corresponding anomaly rate's become more "active".

 ![anomaly example node context switches total](./img/example.png)

-In the example above we have the same prometheus scrape job configured on both nodes just for illustration.
+In the example above we have the same prometheus scrape job configured on both nodes just for illustration (one node is running it's own ML `ml-demo-ml-enabled` while the other is having it's ML done on its parent instead `ml-demo-ml-disabled`).
 We see that as the metric becomes a bit more "spikey", the anomaly rate on the top chart activates for each node.

-Indeed, if we take a more global look via the Anomaly Advisor tab for the same period we see some bumps in the overall node anomaly rates.
-Once we highlight the area of interest we can see its mostly the Prometheus metrics that were anomalous during this window even though they just represent a small fraction of the metrics covered by these nodes.
+Indeed, if we take a more global look via the [Anomaly Advisor](https://learn.netdata.cloud/docs/cloud/insights/anomaly-advisor#gsc.tab=0) tab for the same period we see some bumps in the overall node anomaly rates.
+Once we highlight the area of interest we can see its mostly the Prometheus metrics that were most anomalous during this window even though they just represent a small fraction of the metrics covered by these nodes.

 ![anomaly advisor overall anomaly rates](./img/anomaly-advisor-example.png)